How to Find Staff Recognition Ideas That Work Best for Your Team

 So, how can you become the Joe Maddon of your organization and find recognition tactics that are unique and, more importantly, work for your team?
 Read our tips below.

 If you don’t have time to sit down and meet with employees, send out surveys that ask about how your employees want to be recognized (manager-to-peer, peer-to-peer, etc.).
-Be sure to include sections with free response, so you can get specific ideas.
+Be sure to include sections with free response so you can get specific ideas.

 Revamp company culture to incorporate recognition

 Chances are that if you are creating or revamping a recognition program, then recognition isn’t a huge part of your current company culture.
 But, it’s something that can be easily fixed!
-The sooner you start implementing recognition, the more motivated your employees become each day.
-It may be awkward at first, but once your employees latch on to the recognition program, it will become a natural aspect of your organization.
+The sooner you start implementing recognition, the more motivated your employees can become each day.
+It may be awkward at first, but once your employees catch on to the recognition program, it will become a natural aspect of your organization.